Phlow/feeling-responsive/roadmap.md

 ## ToDo

 * Produce an introduction video to showcase *Feeling Responsive*
+* Video-Post-Format to feature videos in a huge way
 * Produce some small tutorials to show features and how to customize *Feeling Responsive*
 * Title and Credit for images
 * Optimize HTML and use Schema.org-Attributes